AdobeDocs/alloy-docs/reference/automatic-information.md

 | -- | -- |
 | `events[].environment.type` | `browser` |

-The type of evironment the experience was surface through.
-The Adobe Expereience Platform SDK for Javascript will always set Browser.
+The type of evironment the experience was surfaced through.
+The Adobe Experience Platform SDK for Javascript will always set Browser.

 ## Place Context (`placeContext`)